willthames/devopsdays2014/slides.md

 * Less out of the box, log: response time, user ID and *actual* IP address &mdash; i.e. if it comes through a proxy or load balancer, log `X-Forwarded-For` not apparent IP.
-* Be careful of timeouts - not all long running requests make it to the access logs.
+* Be careful of timeouts &mdash; not all long running requests make it to the access logs.

 . . .